fedqx/Handler-Object-Programming/README.md

 ## It is an Idea
 Its made for programmers who cant decide wheter use fp or oop
 ***************************************************************************************************
-You can find exemples in exemple.cpp
+You can find exemples in Example.c
 ## Some rules with HOP
 - Functions will take only object parameters
 - Functions must have a error-checking system wheter its return value or [other](https://github.com/fedqx/BFU-GL-cpp-Framework) error checking system